After the Alpine Blessing: re-alpsegen

 the various parts are continually put together, yet without ever revealing a completed picture.

-The stark, reduced soundtrack, which stems from Antonioni's Il deserto rosso, as does the initial visual material,
+Il deserto rosso, as does the initial visual material,

 emphasises the clarity of the images and opens the gaze to the constantly changing forms.